inno-se/the-guide/README.md

     - **Why it helps:** This turns general comments into clear work that you can track in your scrum process.

 9. **Implement and close the loop**
     - **What to do:** Implement the changes.
 After you implement and test the changes, show the person who gave the feedback what you did.
-You can do this at the next sprint review or lab session.
+You can do this at the next Sprint Review or lab session.
     - **Why it helps:** This improves the product, which is the main goal.
 It also shows the person that their feedback was valuable, which completes the loop.

 ## Asking questions